ronshalit/enum.js/README.md

 enum.js
 =======

-Implements enumerable objects to Javascript, with usage similar to C# IEnumerable.
+Implements enumerable objects to Javascript, with usage similar to C# IEnumerable / LINQ.

 Also allows for easy creation of generators / iterators.